Free Rhode Island Arrests & Criminal Records: Search Anyone

 Source: Rhode Island Department of Corrections24

 The table below can be used to contact the sheriff’s office to find out someone’s charges in jail in all counties in RI.
-All the links point to the inmate roster maintained by the RI Department of Corrections.
-Some local sheriff’s may have county jails to hold inmates before they are moved to the RIDOC facilities at Cranston.
+All the links point to the inmate roster maintained by the Rhode Island Department of Corrections.
+Some local sheriff’s may have county jails to hold inmates before they are moved to the RIDOC facilities at Cranston:

 County Inmate Search Tool or Contact Page County Jail or Sheriff’s Office